 The State Commission, or First 5 California, receives 20 percent of Proposition 10 funds for statewide programs and public outreach.
 The remaining 80 percent of funds are allocated to commissions in each of California’s 58 counties by birth rate.

-In 1999, the Orange County Board of Supervisors established the Children and Families Commission and appointed nine commissioners to allocate funds to programs that promote health and early education for children in our community.
+In 1999, the Orange County Board of Supervisors established First 5 Orange County, Children and Families Commission and appointed nine commissioners to allocate funds to programs that promote health and early education for children in our community.
 The Commissioners are drawn from the ranks of public- and private-sector leaders in the areas of pediatric health and education.

-The Commission began with a series of public meetings throughout the county to receive input from organizations that serve children and families, and special-need populations.
-Based on what was learned, the Commission adopted its first Strategic Plan.
+First 5 Orange County began with a series of public meetings throughout the county to receive input from organizations that serve children and families, and special-need populations.
+Based on what was learned, First 5 Orange County adopted its first Strategic Plan.
 The first tobacco tax revenues were allocated in February 2000.